How to Spend 3 Days in Madrid: The Best Things To Do

 Mercado de San Miguel

 Mercado de San Miguel is the most famous indoor market in Madrid.
 At first glance, it seems like a tourist trap, but I don’t think it is.
 There is a wide variety of things to eat here, which makes it great if you want to sample different Spanish dishes.
-Prices depend on the vendor, but most of the food is reasonably priced, although more expensive the average eatery in the area.
+Prices depend on the vendor, but most of the food is reasonably priced, although more expensive than the average eatery in the area.
 This place is always crowded so arrive right when it opens – 10 am – if you don’t want to stand in long lines.

 Address: Plaza de San Miguel, 5, 28005 Madrid, Spain